Fabrinet (NYSE:FN) Releases Q2 2023 Earnings Guidance

 Analyst Upgrades and Downgrades

-FN has been the topic of a number of research analyst reports.
+FN has been the subject of several recent research reports.
 StockNews.com upgraded Fabrinet from a hold rating to a buy rating in a research note on Friday, November 11th.
-Northland Securities lifted their target price on Fabrinet from $125.00 to $132.50 in a research note on Thursday, October 6th.
-Needham & Company LLC increased their price target on shares of Fabrinet from $135.00 to $140.00 and gave the company a buy rating in a research report on Tuesday, November 8th.
-Finally, B. Riley lifted their price objective on shares of Fabrinet from $102.00 to $110.00 in a research report on Tuesday, November 8th.
-Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-According to data from MarketBeat, the stock presently has an average rating of Moderate Buy and a consensus price target of $119.90.
+Needham & Company LLC lifted their price objective on Fabrinet from $135.00 to $140.00 and gave the company a buy rating in a report on Tuesday, November 8th.
+B. Riley lifted their price objective on Fabrinet from $102.00 to $110.00 in a report on Tuesday, November 8th.
+Finally, Northland Securities lifted their price objective on Fabrinet from $125.00 to $132.50 in a report on Thursday, October 6th.
+Two analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+According to MarketBeat, the stock currently has a consensus rating of Moderate Buy and an average price target of $119.90.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-BlackRock Inc. raised its stake in Fabrinet by 0.4% in the first quarter.
-BlackRock Inc. now owns 5,594,458 shares of the technology company’s stock valued at $588,146,000 after purchasing an additional 24,058 shares in the last quarter.
-Vanguard Group Inc. raised its position in shares of Fabrinet by 0.7% during the 1st quarter.
-Vanguard Group Inc. now owns 4,173,594 shares of the technology company’s stock valued at $438,770,000 after buying an additional 30,481 shares in the last quarter.
-Capital International Investors lifted its holdings in shares of Fabrinet by 108.1% during the 1st quarter.
-Capital International Investors now owns 1,529,864 shares of the technology company’s stock worth $160,835,000 after acquiring an additional 794,833 shares during the last quarter.
-State Street Corp grew its position in Fabrinet by 1.2% in the third quarter.
-State Street Corp now owns 1,212,529 shares of the technology company’s stock worth $115,736,000 after acquiring an additional 14,684 shares in the last quarter.
-Finally, Capital World Investors increased its stake in Fabrinet by 24.7% in the first quarter.
-Capital World Investors now owns 825,341 shares of the technology company’s stock valued at $86,768,000 after acquiring an additional 163,556 shares during the last quarter.
-Hedge funds and other institutional investors own 97.21% of the company’s stock.
+Institutional investors have recently modified their holdings of the business.
+Two Sigma Investments LP raised its holdings in shares of Fabrinet by 42.6% during the 3rd quarter.
+Two Sigma Investments LP now owns 5,294 shares of the technology company’s stock worth $505,000 after buying an additional 1,582 shares in the last quarter.
+Occudo Quantitative Strategies LP increased its holdings in Fabrinet by 70.1% in the 2nd quarter.
+Occudo Quantitative Strategies LP now owns 5,708 shares of the technology company’s stock worth $463,000 after purchasing an additional 2,353 shares in the last quarter.
+Pathstone Family Office LLC increased its holdings in Fabrinet by 46.7% in the 3rd quarter.
+Pathstone Family Office LLC now owns 4,441 shares of the technology company’s stock worth $424,000 after purchasing an additional 1,414 shares in the last quarter.
+Ergoteles LLC acquired a new position in Fabrinet in the 1st quarter worth about $416,000.
+Finally, Guggenheim Capital LLC increased its holdings in Fabrinet by 24.3% in the 1st quarter.
+Guggenheim Capital LLC now owns 2,631 shares of the technology company’s stock worth $276,000 after purchasing an additional 514 shares in the last quarter.
+Institutional investors and hedge funds own 97.21% of the company’s stock.

 Fabrinet provides optical packaging and precision optical, electro-mechanical, and electronic manufacturing services in North America, the Asia-Pacific, and Europe.
 The company offers a range of advanced optical and electro-mechanical capabilities in the manufacturing process, including process design and engineering, supply chain management, manufacturing, printed circuit board assembly, advanced packaging, integration, final assembly, and testing.